jhatler/trust-chain/README.md

 sharded so they can be stored in multiple locations.
 A majority of the shards are required to reconstruct the key and access the backups.
-Each key shard is encrypted with the combination of a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) (shared among the shards) and a [book cipher](https://en.wikipedia.org/wiki/Book_cipher) specific to a shared.
+Each key shard is encrypted with the combination of a [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) (shared among the shards) and a [book cipher](https://en.wikipedia.org/wiki/Book_cipher) specific to a shard.
 The books used are never written down or disclosed to other parties.
 These physical materials and digital media are further protected by tamper-evident seals and a stringently documented chain of custody.